 streamlined and it only takes a few minutes to complete.

 Preschool Accreditation – Option for Accredited Schools

-MNSAA is pleased and excited to announce that we are again offering optional preschool accreditation to nonpublic schools operating early learning programs connected to their total academic program.
+MNSAA offers optional preschool accreditation to nonpublic schools operating early learning programs connected to their total academic program.
 After a concentrated study of our standards for accreditation and investigation of the practices and protocols of other agencies, we ready to accept accredited schools with preschools that are interested in piloting our process.

 While we continue to seek a variety of pathways to accredit preschools, at this time if a school chooses to have its preschool program accredited, MNSAA requires the following:

 - The preschool is licensed by the Department of Human Services in the State of Minnesota.